jpdevries/makeanico/README.md

 URL parameters can be used to set the initial color input type as well as the initial fill color.
 For example, `?fill=0x00ffff0c&colorby=rgba`.
 These defaults will not override an values found in the users&nbsp;`localStorage`.

-There are `/make/favicon.svg`, `/make/favicon.png`, and ico `/make/favicon.ico` endpoints that can be used to load a dynamic favicon graphics in the requested format.
+There are `/make/favicon.svg`, `/make/favicon.png`, and `/make/favicon.ico` endpoints that can be used to load a dynamic favicon graphics in the requested format.
 For example `/make/favicon.svg?c23=0x0cFF00FFFF` or `/make/favicon.png?c23=0x0cFF00FFFF&dl=1` for an immediate&nbsp;download.

 ### World&ndash;Wide Favicon Flags